VAZaytsev/qosf/README.md

 where bin(a) stands for the binary representetion of the number ![equation](https://latex.codecogs.com/gif.latex?a).

 It is assumed that
-1. Item 1
-1. Item 2
-1. Item 3
-   1. Item 3a
-   1. Item 3b
-(i) the length of the vector is 2^N_l and
+1. the length of the vector is 2^N_l
-(ii) all vector components are different and can take values in the range from 0 to 2^N_v Two numbers are called *special* if their binary representation is either or 010101... or 101010...
+1. all vector components are different and can take values in the range from 0 to 2^N_v The number is called *special* if it's binary representation is either 010101... or 101010...

-The solution to the problem is expected to be given by the wave function the wave function of the form (|a> + |b>) / sqrt(2)

-The positions of the *special* numbers translated into the binary representation is the solution of the task and

-##Example
+# Example
 Let us consider the vector
 n = [1,2,7,5]
 that is related to N_l = 2 and N_v = 3